Persistent low income

 Summary of Persistent low income Leaving low income (before and after housing costs) Summary

-A person is counted as having left low income if they moved from being in low income in one survey period to not being in low income in the next survey period.
-The data shows average rates of leaving low income for the surveys that took place between 2016 and 2020.
+A person leaves low income if they move from being in low income in one survey period to not being in low income in the next survey period.
+The data shows average rates of leaving low income for surveys between January 2018 and December 2022.

 9. Data sources